Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 ----

 a.
 As a user visiting the site for the first time you want to be able to understand the main objective of the application.

 b.
 As a user visiting the site for the first time you want to easily navigate the site.

 c.
 As a user visiting the site for the first time you want to be able to set up a profile.

 Frequent User
 -----

 a.
 As a returning user you want to be able to log in to your profile.

 b.
 As a returning user you want to be able to edit your profile.

 c.
 As a returning user you want to be able to add products to your cart.

 d.
 As a returning user you want to be able to check your cart.

 e.
 As a returning user you want to be able to edit your cart.

 f.
-As a returning user you want to be able to check out your cart
+As a returning user you want to be able to check out your cart.

 g.
 As a returning user, you want to be able to log out.